SoumyaAbraham/Bike-Sharing/README.md

 This is a very informative dashboard.

 - We see the Checkout Times by Gender, showing that there is a much *higher male clientele* than women.
-You will also filter the data based on the hours of the day for further analysis.
+You will also filter the data based on the hour of the day for further analysis.
 - This can be further seen in the pie chart of a breakdown of customers by Gender.
 You see only a quarter of the total customer base is female.
 With a 10% unknown customer base, that shows 65% of the users being male.